7RU7H/H4dd1xB4dg3r/README.md

 Automated Bug Bounty Recon Setup

 # Overview
-theH4dd1xB4dg3r is recon scripting suite named after:
+theH4dd1xB4dg3r is a automated bug bounty recon suite named after:
 Jason Haddix []()
 Honey badgers = honey rhymes with money and honey badgers find honey It is starting out as my personal bug huntering scripting repository that will be inspired